Why we watch what we watch when we watch: The 5 jobs TV shows do for us in the Peak TV era

 Super Bowl

 These are the event shows, the ones you plan an entire night around.
 Appointment TV may be dead in general, but it lives on in the occasional vessel of a series that, for whatever reason, hits critical mass and fuels an entire ecosystem of recaps and hot takes.
 The obvious example is Game of Thrones, which some may consider the last TV blockbuster of its kind, but consider that RuPaul’s Drag Race, now in its umpteenth season, has spawned weekly viewing parties in bars across the country.
-It doesn’t take a Game of Thrones to make a Super Bowl show, just something un-streamable that people want to watch with a group of friends and possibly strangers.
+It doesn’t take a Game of Thrones to make a Super Bowl show, just something un-bingeable that people want to watch with a group of friends and possibly strangers as it airs.

 IV Drip